athenian-ct-projects/natanbrook-ff-project/Decomposition.md

 * If they pick the wrong answer they loose the game and have to start over

 ## Timeline
-* Research scenarios and dangers that could happen to people while stuck on a deserted island (day 1)
+* Research scenarios and dangers that could happen to people while stuck on a deserted island (May 7th)
-* Figure out how i can incorporate the scenarios into a two choice question (day 2)
+* Figure out how i can incorporate the scenarios into a two choice question (May 10th)
-* Polsish everything up and make sure i have all of the requirments (day 3)
+* Polsish everything up and make sure i have all of the requirments (May 13)

 Here are soem formatting examples: